 Beyond that, have you put yourself in the other persons’ shoes in an attempt to try and truly understand their needs?

-Are you blinded by YOUR personal beliefs?
+Can you remember a time when you were blinded by YOUR personal beliefs?

 I would love to hear from you in the comments below!